As 'monster' Michael storms in, no fear at the Lighthouse Motel

-PANACEA, Fla., Oct 10 (Reuters) - For Mary Grasberger, even the threat of the worst storm to hit the Florida Panhandle in recorded history could not persuade her to leave her pets and evacuate the Lighthouse Motel, her home in the beach town of Panacea for the last four years.
+PANACEA, Fla.
+(Reuters) - For Mary Grasberger, even the threat of the worst storm to hit the Florida Panhandle in recorded history could not persuade her to leave her pets and evacuate the Lighthouse Motel, her home in the beach town of Panacea for the last four years.

 “We have nowhere to go,” said Grasberger, 50, who lives in the motel with her 30-year-old daughter, Brenda, and their dogs and cats.
 “We have animals so we’re not leaving without them.”